mkf/log1/content/diasp_dot_org_diaspora_account.md

 Please suggest me other ways how can I blog privately with per-post ACLs.
 I know I could write my own site for that but damn that takes time.

 Also, idk how Diaspora handles the comment visibility issue… hopefully I can just disable comments under posts there

+I am somewhat hesitant to use such popular instances of federated social networks, seeing how much people dislike places like mastodon.social